Michael78912/wish/README.md

 ### Windows Improved SHell

 this aims at being an improved shell for windows.
+I started making this because I was fed up with cmd.exe
-I havent thought of anything else to put here yet, so there you go.
+I haven't thought of anything else to put here yet, so there you go.